jaydenseric/Barebones/README.md

 ## Automatic CSS vendor prefixes

-Remember not to use vendor prefixes in your Sass, [Autoprefixer](https://github.com/nDmitry/grunt-autoprefixer) parses the compiled Sass and adds vendor-prefixed CSS properties using the [Can I Use](http://caniuse.com) database.
-You can [adjust the browsers supported](https://github.com/postcss/autoprefixer#browsers) in *Gruntfile.js*.
+Remember not to use vendor prefixes in your Sass, [Autoprefixer](https://github.com/postcss/autoprefixer) parses the compiled Sass and adds vendor-prefixed CSS properties using the [Can I Use](http://caniuse.com) database.
+You can [adjust the browsers supported](https://github.com/postcss/autoprefixer#browsers) in *gulpfile.js*.

 ## How-to

 ### Create & use font icons

-Font icons are handled using an [SVG to webfont converter](https://github.com/sapegin/grunt-webfont) for Grunt.
+Adding and using custom font icons is a breeze thanks to Gulp.

 1. Add an optimised SVG file named after the icon to */icons/vectors/*.
-2. If `grunt watch` was running (run `grunt` if you forgot) the icon font is automatically updated in the Sass as a Base64 WOFF data URI, along with a new unicode character map.
+2. If `gulp watch` was running (run `gulp` if you forgot) the icon font is automatically updated in the Sass as a Base64 WOFF data URI, along with a new unicode character map.
 3. Use the `icon($position: before, $icon: false, $styles: true)` mixin in *_styles.scss* to add the new icon wherever you like.
 Use the SVG filename without the extension for the `$icon` parameter.
 Easy!

 See [*"Fun with Sass & font icons"*](http://jaydenseric.com/blog/fun-with-sass-and-font-icons) to learn more about the mixin.

 #### Example

 The icon *menu.svg* is included by default.
-First make sure to run `grunt` (see ***Compilation***), then in *_styles.scss*:
+First make sure to run `gulp` (see ***Compilation***), then in *_styles.scss*:

 ```scss
 .menu {